wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The data granularity for alert checking is 1 minute.
 The alert checking process:

-1. Evaluates the reported data values according to the query you specified as the alert condition.
+1. Evaluates the query you specified as the alert condition.
-1. Implicitly aligns the alert condition's results by grouping them into 1-minute buckets.
+1. Implicitly aligns the query's result values by grouping them into 1-minute buckets.
-1. Summarizes the values within each group by averaging them.
+1. Summarizes the result values within each group by averaging them.
 1. Tests each average value (1 per minute) to see whether it is 0 or non-zero.

-For example, say 5 data values are reported between 12:11:00pm and 12:11:59pm.
+For example, say 5 data values are reported by a metric between 12:11:00pm and 12:11:59pm.
 The alert checking process evaluates these data values against the alert condition to produce a series of result values, also between 12:11:00pm and 12:11:59pm.
 The average of these 5 result values is then returned as a summarization data point at 12:11:00pm.

 **Note** If you want a different summarization strategy, then you can use the [`align()`](ts_align.html) function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.